Skip To Main Content

 Previously an All-American for the Prairie Wolves, Chris Baum has been an assistant coach for the track and field team at Nebraska Wesleyan since 1991 coaching the high jump and pole vault.

 After dominating the collegiate level as an athlete, Baum turned to coaching the Prairie Wolves.
-Baum has coached a total of 41 All-America awards and six national titles.
+Baum has coached a total of 42 All-American awards and six national titles.
 He was also recognized as a winner of the AFLAC National Assistant Coach of the Year Award in 2004.
 In the fall of 2011, Baum was inducted into the NWU Athletic Hall of Fame as he won the Spirit of the Plainsmen Award.

 A three-time Conference Champion and All-American himself, Baum is a 1991 graduate of Nebraska Wesleyan with a bachelor’s degree in physical education and health (K-12).
 He has earned his master’s degree in education from the University of Nebraska-Lincoln, where he studied post-secondary athletic administration.